 Of all the possible things that can hurt your credit score, missing monthly payments tend to have the biggest impact.

-When you miss a loan repayment, the lender will usually report this to credit reference agencies.
+When you miss a loan repayment, the lender usually reports this to credit reference agencies.

-Lenders usually have a time limit to determine when a missed payment counts as late.
+Lenders usually have a time limit to determine when a missed payment counts late.

 This can vary from one lender to the next, so it's worth finding out how much leeway your lender will give you.

 If you manage to make the payment before the late payment date, you may manage to avoid the credit bureaus finding out.

 You can also avoid missed payments by: